 Rafael Vrecar is currently working towards his PhD in Computer Sciences – within the field of Human Robot Interaction – at TU Wien.
 He joined the Center for Technology and Society (CTS) in July 2021 and works as researcher, supports the documentation and administration process, and helps building strategic plans for the future.
-Rafael's main scientific interests besides Human Robot Interaction lie in security and usability as well as responsible technology development.
+Rafael's main scientific interests lie in Human Robot Interaction, security and usability as well as responsible technology development.